psychemedia/storytelling-notes/axe-porridge-stone-soup.md

 "Ah, me, I've had nothing to eat myself today, dear heart, there is nothing in the house," she wailed.

-"Well, if you’ve nothing, you’ve nothing," the soldier said.
-Then, noticing an axe without a handle under the bench: "If there’s nothing else, we could make porridge out of that axe."
+"Well, if you've nothing, you've nothing," the soldier said.
+Then, noticing an axe without a handle under the bench: "If there's nothing else, we could make porridge out of that axe."

 The old woman raised both hands in astonishment.